XKirby/en/inventory.md

 > > ![](assets/images/icons/badgepoint-small.png){: .inline-icon } • 2 BP
 > > ![](assets/images/icons/coin-small.png){: .inline-icon } • 150 Coins
 > >
-> > Your Techniques that make contact with an enemy and don't have Aerial have +1 Attack.
+> > All of your Innate and Gear Techniques that make contact with an enemy and don't have Aerial have +1 Attack.
-> > You cannot use attacks that don't make contact with an enemy or that have Aerial.
+> > You cannot use attacks that don't make contact with an enemy or that have Aerial, but you can use non-damaging Techniques.

 {: .item-callout .item-left }
 > ![](assets/images/badges/marksman.png)